 Our hotel had a parrot in the lobby as advertisement and the boys were intrigued.
 I had already browsed the website for Parrot Mountain and Gardens and we knew they offered a homeschool discount, which made it reasonably priced, so we made the last minute decision on our way home to surprise the boys.
 We were actually checking hours and directions on my phone as we drove.
 When we found it, we told the boys we had a surprise, and they were very excited to see parrots lining the property!

 Once inside, we were greeted by more feathered beauties!
 The gardens were quiet and serene, and the facilities were basically empty when we showed up right after opening, so walking the paths with the birds was quiet and peaceful.

 Because this is a rehabilitation center, many of the birds are in cages, but there are signs and descriptions, which was good since employees were not out and about on the trails.
-I didn't see many toys, and that was a little concerning, because these are intelligent creatures and you wonder about the interaction they get.
+I didn't see many toys, and that was a little concerning, because these are intelligent creatures and you wonder about the interaction and engagement they get.
 Those would be my only complaints.

 There was one enclosed area that the boys took special interest in.
 Elliott spotted these eggs!